telerik/ajax-docs/knowledge-base/imageeditor-change-zoom-level.md

 </telerik:RadImageEditor>
 ````

-In the event handler, add the following logic to set the zoom level to 10% for both the zoom-in and zoom-out commands
+In the event handler, adjust the `zoomLevel` property based on your preference.
+To set the `zoomLevel` property to a specific value, we first need to get the zoom level of the image with the [`get_zoomLevel()`]({%slug imageeditor/client-side-programming/overview%}) and then we set it to 10% ().

+Example

 ````JavaScript
 function onClientCommandExecuting(sender, args) {
     var imageEditor = sender